How to Open Big CSV Files – an Ultimate Guide

 A. Modern CSV

-Modern CSV is a high-performance CSV editor for Windows which is optimized for handling large files.
+Modern CSV is a high-performance CSV editor for Windows that is optimized for handling large files.
 It offers powerful data manipulation features such as multi-cell editing, sorting, filtering, and batch editing, which makes it a solid choice for users who need both speed and advanced functionality.

 Step-by-Step Guide:

-- Download and Install: Visit the Modern CSV download page and get the version suitable for your operating system.
+Download and Install: Visit the Modern CSV download page and get the version suitable for your operating system.

-- Navigate and Edit Data: Utilize features like search, filter, sort, and batch editing.
+Navigate and Edit Data: Utilize features like search, filter, sort, and batch editing.

-- Data Manipulation:
+Data Manipulation:

 - Filtering: Click on 'Data > Filter Rows' to filter data based on specific criteria.